comses-education/github-starter-course/README.md

 1. locate `homework-edits.md` on your local filesystem
 2. open it in a text editor (e.g., Atom, VS Code)
-3. make some changes to the file using valid Markdown and save them
+3. make some changes to the file using valid Markdown and save them.
+Add a link to your work, write a poem.
+Feel free to be creative!

 #### Record the commit